brand icon May1

 The following content may contain affiliate links.
 When you click and shop the links, we receive a commission.

 Remember, speed is ALL relative.
 My times may look slow to some yet impossible to others.
 And remember that people feel the same way about YOUR running speed, regardless of what it is.
+(You can see an outline below of my race time over the years.)

-The best answer I have is to keep putting in the work consistently, for years.
+The best answer I have is to keep putting in the work consistently for years.

 Huge improvements in running speed take years to discover.
 And what’s especially exciting about that is that you really don’t know how much faster you’ll get over time.
 If you cut 15 seconds per mile off in your first 3 months of running, that’s awesome.
 But you may end up cutting 2 minutes off per mile after years of work.
 There is so much untapped potential when you’re new since you just don’t really know your body yet.
 And again, this is where focusing on the process is so important because that’s where the real work — and results — happen.

 Learning to love the process and identifying progress in training will help you enjoy race day even more, regardless of whether you meet your goal or not.
 I always think of race day as a celebration of my work.
-Yes, I set race day goals but the majority of joy that running gives me comes from the day to day miles and workouts, not solely a finish line.
+Yes, I set race day goals, but the majority of joy that running gives me comes from the day-to-day miles and workouts, not solely a finish line.

 boston marathon finsher